Ceterai/Ceterai.github.io/MyEnternia/Wiki/Autoprotection/README.md

 # Autoprotection

 Temporary increases your defense by 4.
-Alta:

 ## Parameters